c0de517e's journal

 - Setup only for a single user so far, did not bother to create anything by my own admin user...

 I could send logs to Logz.io (free plan, rsyslog) - but did not, it is an interesting option.
-Could enable the hw watchdog to reboot if it detects a crash, but I never needed that so far.
+Could enable the hw watchdog to reboot if it detects a crash, but I never needed that so far...
+KnockD (port knocking) also is something that seems quite cute, but again, couldn't bother, the main attraction of this whole setup is that it is easy to access from everywhere and as simple as possible, if a motivated hacker was to compromise it, I could not care less, it does not host anything of value.

 - Some packages I added: